-We recognize wholeheartedly that the Carl D. Perkins Career and Technical Education Act is to develop the academic knowledge and technical and employability skills of secondary education students and postsecondary education students who elect to enroll in career and technical education programs and programs of study so we will continue to structure all our programs keeping these strategies in mind and by working with our MOU Partner, Equus, and the MCC staff as well as the all entities of our workforce system to:
+We recognize wholeheartedly that the Carl D. Perkins Career and Technical Education Act is to develop the academic knowledge and technical and employability skills of secondary education students and postsecondary education students who elect to enroll in career and technical education programs and programs of study so we will continue to structure all our programs keeping these strategies in mind and by working with our MOU Partner, TWP and the MCC staff as well as the all entities of our workforce system to:

 - a.
 Continually build on efforts with our academia partners to develop challenging academic and technical standards and to assist a student/job seeker that includes preparation for high skill, high wage, or in-demand occupations in current or emerging professions.
 We see much of this work being done through our MOU Partners and point out why it is so highly important that educational institutes are part of our MOUs. - b.
 Promote the development of services and activities that integrate rigorous and challenging academic and career and technical instruction that link secondary education and postsecondary education for participating career and technical education students.
 Much of this work is done through our youth vendors and shared partners. - c.
 Provide services and activities designed to develop, implement, and improve career and technical education.
 Our involvement in the CTE.
-CTE is leading positive change in secondary, postsecondary and adult education, with innovative programs that are making a difference in Massachusetts. - d.
-Focus on increasing the employment opportunities for populations who are chronically unemployed or underemployed, including individuals with disabilities, individuals from economically disadvantaged families, out-of-workforce individuals, youth who are in, or have aged out of, the foster care system, and homeless individuals. - e.
-Promote the Eligible Training Providers List (ETPL) through TrainingPro.
-We take great pride in speaking with training groups and organizations every chance we get so that they know that they can register to become certified providers to assist job seekers with more training options.
+19 CTE is leading positive change in secondary, postsecondary and adult education, with innovative programs that are making a difference in Massachusetts.